thanpolas/middlewarify/README.md

 #### Getting the Middleware Results and Error Handling

-Because any argument passed to the Middleware Container (`crud.create(arg1, arg2, fn1);` will get piped to all the middleware, we cannot add a callback within these arguments.
-Thus the function `.done()` is provided, so you can check for errors or the final results.
+Because any argument passed to the Middleware Container (`crud.create(arg1, arg2, fn1);`) will get piped to the middleware, we cannot add a callback within these arguments.
+Thus the function `.done()` is provided, so you can check for errors or results.

 ```js
 crud.create(arg1, arg2, fn1).done(function(err) {